enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-reflect.md

 ## Features

-- some methods are same as method in [Object](), although they do have some subtle differences
+- Some methods are same as method in [Object](), although they do have some subtle differences

 ```js
 const duck = {